LovelaceSquare/lovelacesquare/Codes/unfoldImage/README.txt

 # unfoldImage

 Flatten a 3D image cube into a 2D matrix so that each pixel becomes a row.
+This reshaping step is typically performed prior to multivariate analysis so that common matrix algorithms can be applied to the spectral dimension while keeping track of pixel order for later refolding.
 ## Input
 - `Cube` (x × y × z array): image cube.
 ## Output